 “Of course,” Mister Leaf said.
 “And remember, not too fast.
 The most important thing is to hear the music as you play it.”

-Still played a G scale, then a B scale, and then a C C-sharp scale, which was the hardest scale she knew.
+Still played a G scale, then a B scale, and then a C-sharp scale, which was the hardest scale she knew.
 Mister Leaf nodded his head to help her keep time, and said, “Good, good,” or, “Slow down—try to smooth the notes into each other.”

 “Very good,” he said when she finally finished.
 “Now, would you like to play a song for me?”